jonifreeman/ajatusasana.fi/en/index.markdown

 ---
 __Yoga with Thought - Relax, rejuvenate, learn and be inspired!__

-*Individual-based yoga teaching in small groups*
+*Individual-based, high-quality and creative yoga teaching in small groups*

 What is the natural rhythm of my life?
 Would it be possible to live my life in sync and in unison with other people’s rhythms?
 What about with the rhythms of the